 A manufactured or modular home must be sited in accordance with the manufacturers designs.
-New manufactured homes must be installed by a certified installer.
-They can go on basements or crawl spaces - the choice is yours.
-Click here
+All manufactured homes must be installed by a certified installer.
+They can go on footers, basements, or crawlspaces – the choice is yours.
+Click here for more information.

 What about the resale value of my home?

-The resale value is of course determined by your maintenance of the home, the landscaping done to set the house off, and the economy of the area in which you live when you are ready to sell the home.
+The resale value is of course determined by how well you maintain your home, the landscaping done to set the house off, and the economy of the area in which you live when you are ready to sell the home.
 A manufactured home will be just as resellable as a site built home and will keep up with home appreciation value if it is well maintained.